linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/13 Binomial Option Pricing - Selected Topics.md

 - Pays the strike price prior to expiration (this has an interest cost).
 - Losses the insurance implicit in the call.
 By holding the call instead of exercising, the option holder is protected against the possibility that the stock price will be less than the strike price at expiration.
 Once the option is exercised, this protection no longer exists.

-Consider an example where a call option has a strike price of  \$100, the interest rate is 5\%$ , and the stock pays continuous dividends of  $5\%$ .
+Consider an example where a call option has a strike price of \$100, the interest rate is $5\%$, and the stock pays continuous dividends of $5\%$.
 If the stock price is 200, the net effect of dividends and interest encourages early exercise.
-Annual dividends are approximately  $5\%$  of \$200, or  $0.05 \times$ 200 = \$10.
-The annual interest saved by deferring exercise is approximately  $0.05 \times$ 100 = \$5.
+Annual dividends are approximately $5\%$ of \$200, or $0.05 \times 200 = \$10$.
+The annual interest saved by deferring exercise is approximately $0.05 \times 100 = \$5$.
 Thus, for a stock price of \$200 (indeed, for any stock price above 100) dividends lost by not exercising exceed interest saved by deferring exercise.

 The only reason in this case not to exercise early is the implicit insurance the option owner loses by exercising.
 This implicit insurance arises from the fact that the option holder could exercise and then the stock price could fall below the strike price of 100.
 Leaving the option unexercised protects against this scenario.
 The early-exercise calculation for a call therefore implicitly weighs dividends, which encourage early exercise, against interest and insurance, which discourage early exercise.